 - Respect the flowers.
 Don’t go too close to them for a selfie which will damage their shoots or step in the soil which will damage their roots

 - Respect the fact that people do not want to hear music.
 Keep the music volume low or use the headphones if you must.

 - Throw garbage in dedicated bins

 - There are barn animals in a small barn – do not feed them.
 We saw a lot of people doing it.

-- Respectfully ask for permission to click photograph with a dancer or locally dressed lady.
+- Respectfully ask for permission to click photograph with a dancer or a locally dressed lady.

-- Use the extremely efficient public bus to reach the garden and the carbon footprints.
+- Use the extremely efficient public bus to reach the garden and to reduce the carbon footprints.

 Like this post?
 Pin it!